Stand-up paddleboarding status has exploded in recent years, and the Okanagan is feeling that fun.

 In the south Okanagan, Shaka lake is a perfect place for paddleboarding, mainly if you are looking for quite a bit of a more core workout.

-On a windy day, the waves can pick up a bit, making your paddle pretty more challenging.
-Navigating the waves can be a remarkable workout and tons of fun.
+On a windy day, the waves can pick up a bit, making your paddle pretty much more challenging.
+However, navigating the waves can be a great workout and tons of fun.

 Another best place on Okanagan lake is the trek from the shores of Peachland to Rattlesnake Island.